AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 }
 ```

-This completes the operation of adding accompaniment to the uploaded a cappella song, with results similar to the above.
+This completes the operation of adding music to the uploaded a cappella song, with results similar to the above.

 ## Add Vocals Feature

 In August 2025, Suno released the new Add Vocals feature.
 First, you need to upload a pure instrumental track for Suno to fill in the lyrics and provide vocal singing.
-You can start by uploading a cappella song without accompaniment to the [Suno Upload API](https://platform.acedata.cloud/documents/766db278-012c-43c4-9245-5f18d8dc4d82), as shown in the following operation:
+You can first go to the [Suno Upload API](https://platform.acedata.cloud/documents/766db278-012c-43c4-9245-5f18d8dc4d82) to upload a cappella song without accompaniment, as shown in the following operation:

 <p><img src="https://cdn.acedata.cloud/fxl914.png" width="500" class="m-auto"></p>